-The M542 is an economical microstepping driver based on patented technology of Leadshine.
-It is suitable for driving 2-phase and 4-phase hybrid stepping motors.
-By using the advanced bipolar constant-current chopping technique, it can output more speed and torque from the same motor, compared with traditional drivers, such as L/R drivers.
-Its 3-state current control technology allows coil currents to be well controlled and with relatively small current ripple, therefore less motor heating is achieved.
+The M880 and the M840 are high performance microstepping drivers based on one of the most advanced technologies in the world today.
+They are suitable for driving 2-phase and 4-phase hybrid stepping motors.
+By using advanced bipolar constant-current chopping technique, they can output more speed and power from the same motor compared with traditional drivers, such as L/R drivers.
+Its 3-state current control technology allows coil current to be well controlled with relatively small current ripple, therefore less motor heating is achieved.